gabrielsoltz/metahub/README.md

   ./metahub --list-metachecks
   ```

-### Update all Worflow Status to RESOLVED for findings with RecordState ARCHIVED and Workflow Status NEW
+### Update all SH findings with filters RecordState=ARCHIVED WorkflowStatus=NEW to Worflow Status to RESOLVED and Note "Resolving Findings that are ARCHIVED"

   ```sh
   ./metahub --list-findings --sh-filters RecordState=ARCHIVED WorkflowStatus=NEW --update-findings Workflow=RESOLVED Note="Resolving Findings that are ARCHIVED"